srivasPankhuri/NestJS-CRUD-Operations/src/README.md

 - Contains the business logic for interacting with the database and performing CRUD operations.
 - Utilizes the UserRepository to perform database operations.

-User Repository (user.repository.ts):

-- Provides a set of methods to perform database operations related to the User entity.
-- Extends the Repository class from TypeORM and is injected into the UserService.

 JWT Strategy (jwt.strategy.ts):

 - Implements a custom strategy for JWT-based authentication.